threeport/user-docs/docs/aws/advanced-aws-setup.md

 # Advanced AWS Setup

-Threeport can be configured to manage resources in an AWS account that is seperate from the one it is currently deployed in.
+Use this documentation to configure Threeport to manage resources in an AWS account that is separate from the account Threeport is deployed in.

-When wanting to manage a kubernetes runtime and subsequently, a workload in a external AWS account, use the following way to setup AWS cross account access:
+If using the same AWS account for Threeport and the workloads it will manage, follow the directions in the [Basic AWS Setup guide](../aws/basic-aws-setup.md)
 ## Prerequisites

 - An instance of the Threeport API: Follow the [getting started